 Modern lifestyle, age-related health and well-being, use of cosmetics, darker skin pigmentation, genetics, dietary sensitivity, and limited food items that contain Vitamin D all influence and minimise the amount we produce.

 Some medicines can decrease vitamin D levels when a patient really needs to be supplementing to correct depleted levels.
+If you’d like to find out whether your medication inhibits vitamin D manufacture ping me an email and ask!

 However, underlying these reasons is the fact that should be remembered, that vitamin D gives remarkable benefits to your hair and overall health if proper natural vitamin D therapy is taken.